solarwinds/solarwinds-apm-ruby/README.md

 require 'appoptics_apm'

-# Tracing mode can be 'never', 'through' (to follow upstream) or 'always'
+# Tracing mode can be :enabled or :disabled
-AppOpticsAPM::Config[:tracing_mode] = 'always'
+AppOpticsAPM::Config[:tracing_mode] = :enabled

 #
 # Update April 9, 2015 - this is done automagically now